 Levels in lakes Travis and Buchanan are expected to remain above average into spring, even if weather conditions turn drier.

 Thanks to periodic heavy rains and overall wetter-than-normal conditions last year, lakes Travis and Buchanan remained above their monthly average elevations all of 2016.
 In January 2017, near-normal rainfall in the Highland Lakes watershed in the Texas Hill Country helped maintain the above-average lake levels.

-Inflows into the Highland Lakes in July were 24,573 acre-feet, about 29 percent of the July historical average.
+Inflows into the Highland Lakes in January were 48,226 acre-feet, about 76 percent of the January historical average.
+Inflows are the amount of water flowing into the lakes estimated from measurements at four gauges upstream.
 (An acre-foot is 325,851 gallons.)

 The Highland Lakes were created to manage floods and capture water when it rains to ensure the region has a reliable water supply during dry times.
-Lakes Travis and Buchanan provide drinking water for more than a million people and water to industries, businesses, the environment and agriculture in the lower Colorado River basin.
+Lakes Travis and Buchanan provide water for more than a million people and to industries, businesses, the environment and agriculture in the lower Colorado River basin.